Columbia Car Accident Lawyers

 What Can I Do if the Other Driver Has No Insurance?

-If you’re injured in a car accident caused by another party who is not covered by insurance or is underinsured, you can sue that person.
-However, if they’re uninsured, they likely won’t have the assets to cover your claim, even if you win in court.
+If you’re injured in a car accident caused by another party not covered by insurance or underinsured, you can sue that person.
+However, uninsured people likely won’t have the assets to cover your claim, even if you win in court.

 You can also file a claim with your insurance company under your Uninsured Motorist and Underinsured Motorist policy.
 In that event, your insurance company will be subrogated to your claim, giving them standing to sue the uninsured party.